centau/ecr/tut/crashcourse.md

 ## Components

 A component is a piece of data associated with an entity.
-A zombie entity could have health, speed and a model.
-To create a new component type you must do the
-following:

 ```lua
 local Name = ecr.component() :: string
 local Health = ecr.component() :: number
 ```

-This returns a unique id that represents that type of component.
+Component types are represented by unique ids created by `ecr.component()`.

 There is no limit on the amount of components you can create.

+As the library is built using the Luau typechecker, you can typecast components to the type of values they represent to use typechecking features.

 ## Entities

-An entity is a unique object in the world.
-Entities are referenced using unique integer ids that are returned when you create a new entity.
+An entity represents a unique object in the world.
+Entities are referenced using unique ids.

 ```lua
 -- create a new entity and get its id